quinncnl/oldstrongwillow.github.com/_posts/2013-07-07-understanding-the-source-of-polipo.md

 > scheduleTimeEvent(int seconds,
 >                  int (*handler)(TimeEventHandlerPtr), int dsize, void *data)

-If no time events registered, then Polipo will be blocked polling for new requests from clients.
-If there is some time events in waiting in the queue,
+If no time events registered, Polipo will be blocked polling for new requests from clients.
+If there is some time events waiting in the queue, then Polipo will check if any of the events timed out.
+As the following code snippet manifests.

 {% highlight c linenos %}

 // event.c eventLoop

 if(sleep_time.tv_sec == -1) {
   //if timeEventQueue has no items, poll for non-time events